Self-Conscious About Your Smile? 6 Ways to Get the Smile You Deserve

 A popular cosmetic dental procedure, teeth whitening helps to remove stains and discolouration by lightening the natural colour of your teeth.
 Whitening doesn’t completely change the colour of your teeth, but it can lighten your existing shade.

-As we age, and when drinking coffee or red wine, our teeth become discoloured.
+Our teeth become discoloured when drinking coffee or red wine as we age.
 You could also find that eating certain foods and smoking will create stains.

 Patients who have their whitening treatments take more care of their oral health.
-Brushing, flossing, and booking more hygienist appointments are just some of the ways you can take more care of your teeth.
+Brushing, flossing, and booking more hygienist appointments are just some ways to take more care of your teeth.

-In some cases where teeth are missing, your dentist may recommend a full or partial denture.
-This is a removable replacement made of plastic, nylon or metal.
+Our dentist may recommend a full or partial denture when teeth are missing.
+It is a removable replacement made of plastic, nylon or metal.
 If all teeth are missing, you would have a full denture.
 A partial denture is best fitted when some teeth remain.

 Gaps left by missing teeth can cause problems with your speech or eating.
-Teeth either side of the gap may grow into it but at an angle.
-Your dentist may remove the teeth that are causing a problem then take measurements of it.
+Teeth on either side of the gap may grow into it but at an angle.
+Your dentist may remove the teeth causing a problem and then take measurements.
 A mould will then be made as the basis for your dentures.

-Dentures are designed to fit tightly over your jawbone and gums, replacing any missing teeth.
+Dentures are designed to fit tightly over your jawbone and gums, replacing missing teeth.
 They support your facial structure by helping to prevent remaining teeth from moving further.
-Most importantly, you’ll have a set of fully functioning teeth that look natural and fit comfortably.
+Most importantly, you’ll have fully functioning teeth that look natural and fit comfortably.

 What You Can Do